CarlosTenorio/ng-docx/projects/ng-docx/README.md

 # Getting Started

 Welcome to NG-DOCX!

 ## What is Ng-docx?

 Ng-docx is a library that automatically generates a documentation page to easily and beautifully view your markdowns

-## Dependencies
+## PeerDependencies
 Before install the library, install the necessary dependencies to function properly

 - [@angular/material](https://www.npmjs.com/package/@angular/material)